 Architectural Preferences of the Federal Government in Ottawa

-If you think that downtown Ottawa looks unremarkable and even boring comparing to other big cities in Canada, you are not alone.
-There are a...
+If you think that downtown Ottawa looks unremarkable and even boring compared to other big cities in Canada, you are not alone.
+There are a ...

-If you think that downtown Ottawa looks unremarkable and even boring comparing to other big cities in Canada, you are not alone.
+If you think that downtown Ottawa looks unremarkable and even boring compared to other big cities in Canada, you are not alone.
 There are a few reasons for that.
-First, Ottawa still observes the rule that no building in downtown could be higher than the Peace Tower.
+First, Ottawa still observes the rule that no building downtown could be higher than the Peace Tower.
 So you won't find towering skyscrapers that garnish downtowns of Toronto, Vancouver, Montreal and even Calgary.
-And second, Ottawa is a bureaucrat city and, believe it or not, the government set a pretty low bar when it comes to spending taxpayers dollars on fancy real estate.
+Second, Ottawa is a bureaucrat city and, believe it or not, the government sets a pretty low bar when it comes to spending taxpayers' dollars on fancy real estate.
 Thus, most of the government buildings are spartan and unfussy.
 The devil is in the details though, so I urge you to take a closer look at Ottawa's architectural pot and who knows - maybe you will also find it attractive?

 Ottawa has never been designed to a master plan.
 Different times brought different styles, and old buildings were replaced with new ones without hesitation.
 That's why you won't find many historic buildings even though Ottawa has been a political centre of Canada for almost 200 years.

-With the exception of a few buildings close to the Parliament Hill built in the Gothic Revival or Romantic styles, the rest of downtown core looks pretty unpretentious.
+Except for a few buildings close to Parliament Hill built in the Gothic Revival or Romantic styles, the rest of the downtown core looks pretty unpretentious.

 Confederation Building (1931), along with the Parliament Building, are great examples of the Gothic Revival style.